moul/doc.cloud.online.net/www/documentation/docs_public/contents/index.md

 ## What makes Online labs cloud different ?

 In our cloud, servers are dedicated.
-You have dedicated, constant and predictible performances you can rely on.
+You have dedicated, constant and predictable performances you can rely on.
 We are not speaking about dedicated hosting, it comes with all the benefits of the cloud!

 Our platform provides: